Tilt Tension Troubles: How to Get It Just Right

 Step-by-Step Guide to Adjusting Tilt Tension

-1. Sit on Your Chair
+1. Sit On Your Chair

 Sit on your chair with your feet flat on the floor and your back against the backrest.
 This position will give you the most accurate feel of the tilt tension.